Coaliția pentru Familie

-In 2016, 'Coaliția pentru familie' gathered 3 million signatures in favor of replacing "spouses" with "a man and a woman" in article 48 of the Romanian constitution.
-Immediately after the 3 million signatures were submitted to the Romanian Parliament, an open letter was published in the support of LGBT community, signed by 1000 public figures (including film producers, pop singers, people from the fashion industry, artists, intellectuals).
+In 2016, the CpF gathered three million signatures in favor of replacing "spouses" with "a man and a woman" in article 48 of the Romanian constitution.
+Immediately after the petition was submitted to the Romanian Parliament, an open letter was published in the support of LGBT community, signed by 1000 public figures, including film producers, pop singers, people from the fashion industry, artists and intellectuals.
 The letter of support soon became an online petition raised over 10.000 more signatures.
 The American evangelical Christian organization Liberty Counsel and Alliance Defending Freedom International have both publicly supported the initiative and have submitted briefs to the Constitutional Court in support of a referendum.
 The Romanian Orthodox Church also announced its official support for the initiative in mid-January 2016.
 In July 2016, the Constitutional Court issued a unanimous ruling that allows the referendum proposal to move forward.
 In response, LGBT advocacy groups, like Accept, MozaiQ and TRANSform, expressed dissatisfaction with CCR’s decision, claiming that it could lead "to a rise in social tensions and hate crimes".
-On July 20, 2016, right after the Constitutional Court released its decision allowing the initiative to ban gay marriage in the Constitution to move forward, the LGBT community reacted and organized an unauthorized protest in University Square in Bucharest, with an attendance of 50.
+On 20 July, 2016, right after the Constitutional Court released its decision allowing the initiative to ban gay marriage in the Constitution to move forward, the LGBT community reacted, with 50 demonstrators conducting an unauthorized protest in University Square in Bucharest.

 Under Romanian law, the constitution can be changed after a proposal by the president, the government, a quarter of the members of the Parliament of Romania or at least 500,000 citizens.
 Parliament must then approve the revision, which must then pass a nationwide referendum.
-The coalition's efforts to amend the constitution have been ongoing since 2013, when Amnesty International helped defeat a similar amendment.
+The CpF's efforts to amend the constitution have been ongoing since 2013, when Amnesty International helped defeat a similar amendment.
 However, it participated in a successful campaign against the introduction of civil partnerships into law.
 Other proposals presented by the coalition include the taxation of celibacy, the banning of adoptions by single parents and the active discouragement of sexual intercourse between unmarried persons.

 The initiative was approved by the Senate on 11 September 2018 and the Romanian constitutional referendum took place on 6 and 7 October 2018, failing due to insufficient turnout.